colettegallagher/numpy.random/README.md

 # numpy.random
-An investigation into the numpy.random package
+An investigation into the numpy.random package - assignment for Programming for Data Analysis

 The assignment in this repository is based on the numpy random package in Python.
 The body of the assignment is on the *anscombe* jupyter notebook.